-That elusive photo chasing a sardine run, that priced selfie with a marine testudine, and that noteworthy beach camp gracing the sunset where just few of the expectations listed on every Moalboal goer.
+That elusive photo chasing a sardine run, that priced selfie with a marine testudine, and that noteworthy beach camp gracing the sunset are just few of the expectations listed on every Moalboal goer.

 A bit further is a conglomeration of coral blooms, resembling an underwater meadow.
 Surrounding these stationary creatures are fishes of different colors, vividness, and stripes.
 And just sneaking around are invertebrates of different shapes and sizes.